ecadlabs/taquito/packages/taquito-http-utils/README.md

 ## General Information

-The `HttpBackend` class contains a `createRequest` method which accepts options to be passed for the HTTP request (url, method, timeout, json, query, headers, mimeType).
+The `HttpBackend` class contains a `createRequest` method which accepts options to be passed for the HTTP request (url, method, timeout, json, query, headers).
 This method will help users interact with the RPC with a more familiar HTTP format.

 Parameters for `createRequest`: